-Opportunity How the opportunity could potentially benefit the community and receiving environment Flooding Water quality Mimicking hydrology Urban cooling Urban greenin Stormwater harvesting facilities at a precinct scale to sup needs).
-The aim of this would be to reduce the volume o achieving water quality targets.
-However, committing to a planning phase (and realising the benefits in terms of rur uncertainties around industry water demand. f runoff that need a harvesting sch ds to be tr eme to su eated downstr pply water to i ream and a industry du assist in ring the How the opportunity could potentially benefit the community and receiving environment Flooding Water quality Mimicking hydrology Urban cooling Urban greening \checkmark \checkmark \checkmark \checkmark On lot infiltration beds (acting as bioretention) adjacent to buildings to incr of garden beds and street trees could also provide coolin How the opportunity could potentially benefit the community and receiving environment oove shall Water quality ow groundwat Mimicking hydrology er.
-Passive Urban cooling Urban greening ~ quanty On lot rainwater reuse strategies Promote the use of rainwater irrigation and other reuse in CRC for Low Carbon Living has identified misting as a m usage for cooling.
-This is particularly relevant for industri for cooling within buildings. neans of cooling the urban environment and reducir ng energy This could be one of a range of strategies to achieving a n on lot runoff vo olume redu uction target a s discusse d above.
-Water Mimicking Urban Urban How the opportunity could potentially benefit the community and receiving environment Flooding quality hydrology cooling greening Flooding - community and receiving environment Flooding - community and receiving environment Onsite (on lot) stormwater detention Providing onsite stormwater detention could reduce dete to hydraulic constraints associated with local flooding and detention strategy can be tested in the flood modelling de Where flooding is controlled by runoff volumes, it may be ention basin footp d high groundwa uring the next ph quality hydrology cooling greening d respond ention basin footp d high groundwa uring the next ph quality hydrology cooling greening d respond
+Opportunity How the opportunity could potentially benefit the community and receiving environment Flooding Water quality Mimicking hydrology Urban cooling Urban greening Precinct stormwater harvesting Stormwater harvesting facilities at a precinct scale to supply needs).
+The aim of this would be to reduce the volume of run achieving water quality targets.
+However, committing to a ha planning phase (and realising the benefits in terms of runoff uncertainties around industry water demand. water to loca noff that nee rvesting sch reduction as al industry ds to be tr eme to su part of a s , irrigation (or eated downsti pply water to strategy) is a o other wate ream and a industry du challenge g r users / ssist in ring the iven How the opportunity could potentially benefit the community and receiving environment Flooding Water quality Mimicking hydrology Urban cooling Urban greening \checkmark ~ \checkmark ~ On lot infiltration Planning controls to drive on lot infiltration facilities for roof runoff.
+Roof runoff may be suitable for infiltration once filtered within the Drinking Water Catchment.
+This would be demonstrated by modelling.
+This approach may reduce treatment footprint and downstream facilities.
+This opportunity is dependent on suitability of infiltration.
+Where elevated groundwater occurs, infiltration rates may not be high.
+Infiltration of roof water could occur via raised garden beds (acting as bioretention) adjacent to buildings to increase filtration above shallow groundwater.
+Passive irrigation of garden beds and street trees could also provide cooling benefits How the opportunity could potentially benefit the community and receiving environment Flooding Water quality Mimicking hydrology Urban cooling Urban greening ~ \checkmark ~ \checkmark ~ On lot rainwater reuse strategies Promote the use of rainwater irrigation and other reuse inclu CRC for Low Carbon Living has identified misting as a mean usage for cooling.
+This is particularly relevant for industrial s for cooling within buildings.
+This could be one of a range of strategies to achieving an or ding as a wa ns of cooling ites where w n lot runoff vo ay of reduc the urban rater usage cing runoff and environment e is low and en uction target a l pollutant l and reducii nergy usag s discusse oads.
+The ng energy e is high d above.
+How the opportunity could potentially benefit the community and receiving environment Flooding Water quality Mimicking hydrology Urban cooling Urban greening \checkmark ~ ~ Onsite (on lot) stormwater detention Providing onsite stormwater detention could reduce detention to hydraulic constraints associated with local flooding and his detention strategy can be tested in the flood modelling during Where flooding is controlled by runoff volumes, it may be more n basin footp gh groundwa g the next ph pre appropria orint requi ater.
+The b nases of d ate to appl rements down penefits of inco esign. y a stormwate stream and prporating a r volume l respond an onsite management approach.
+How the opportunity could potentially benefit the community and receiving environment Flooding Water quality Mimicking hydrology Urban cooling Urban greening ~ ~ i able 5-5 - Summary of adopted opportunities Table 5- 9 - Su mmary of a dopted opportunities --- ---------- -------- ------- ------ -------- ---------------